hekmon/hllogger/README.md

 ### systemd-journald integration

-If started by systemd and output is `os.Stdout` or `os.Stderr`.
+Automatically enabled if started by systemd and output is `os.Stdout` or `os.Stderr`.
 By integrating with systemd-journald, the lib will indicate the log level of each log to journald.
 It will allows log manipulation directly with journald (printing only info level while debug have been printed) but also log level highlighting (colors).

 #### log level highlighting